 Review and approve the Company’s Corporate Political Activities Policy Statement.

 Oversee, and receive reports at least annually on, the Company’s compliance with the Company’s prohibition on U.S. corporate political contributions, political contribution activities of the Morgan Stanley Political Action Committee, the Company’s significant lobbying priorities and the Company’s expenditures relating to its principal U.S. trade associations.

 Review the strategy, policies and practices with respect to the philanthropic programs of the Company and foundations significantly supported by the Company.

-As it determines appropriate, consider matters regarding social responsibility and environmental matters and make recommendations to the Board regarding, or take action with respect to, such matters.
+As it determines appropriate, consider matters regarding social responsibility and environmental and sustainability matters and make recommendations to the Board regarding, or take action with respect to, such matters.

 Have such other authority, duties or responsibilities as may be delegated to the Committee by the Board.